janosh/svelte-toc/readme.md

 - `headingSelector` (`str[]`, default: ``[...Array(6).keys()].map(i => `main h${i + 1}`)``): String array of CSS-like selectors that should return all headings to list in ToC.
 Will be passed to `[...document.querySelectorAll(headingSelector)]` so you can try out selectors in the dev console of your live page to make sure they return what you want.
 - `getHeadingTitles` (`function`, default: `(node) => node.innerText`): Function that receives each DOM node matching `headingSelector` and returns the string to display in the TOC.
+- `getHeadingIds` (`function`, default: `(node) => node.id`): Function that receives each DOM node matching `headingSelector` and returns the string to set the URL hash to when clicking the associated ToC entry.
+Set to `null` to prevent updating the URL hash on ToC clicks if e.g. your headings don't have IDs.
 - `getHeadingLevels` (`function`, default: `(node) => Number(node.nodeName[1])`): Function that receives each DOM node matching `headingSelector` and returns an integer from 1 to 6 for the ToC depth (determines indentation and font-size).
 - `title` (`str`, default: `'Contents'`): ToC title to display above the list of headings.
 Set empty string to hide.
 - `openButtonLabel` (`str`, default: `'Open table of contents'`): What to use as ARIA label for the button shown on mobile screens to open the ToC.
 Not used on desktop screens.